cmalext/laravel-tenant/README.md

 Example:

-- config('app.name') should be `Laravel` as it is written inside `/config/app.php`
+- `config('app.name')` should be `Laravel` as it is written inside `/config/app.php`
 - but visiting the app in `http://127.0.0.1:8000` will override that to the `app` array inside `/config/tenants/yt.php`
 - this logic will go to any config you set whether it might be `config('queue.connections')` or any other custom config you have added

+## Handling Tenant Domains
 If you go back to the tenant's config.
-You will notice there is an array `config('app.domain')`.
+You will notice there is an array `config('app.domains')`.
-This is what we use to reference what Tenant we should based upon the visited domain.
-Given that this is an array, You can add more domains for a tenant.
+This is what we use to reference what Tenant we should load.

+Therefore If you have the tenant `Youtube` domain set with `127.0.0.1:8000`, Visiting the with the host will load the `Youtube` tenant

+`config('app.domains')` is an array.
+This is so that you can set multiple domains for a specific Tenant

 Example:

     - https://youtube.test - local
     - https://youtube.com - production

+    'domains' => [
+        'youtube.test',
+        'youtube.com'
+    ],

+Enjoy!